irondarrius/IronOcr.Examples/examples/fix-image-orientation/README.md

 ***Based on <https://ironsoftware.com/examples/fix-image-orientation/>***

-## Rotate Images
+## `Image Rotation`

-Adjust the orientation of images by rotating them a specific number of degrees in a clockwise direction.
-To rotate images counter-clockwise, input negative values.
+Rotate images by specifying the number of degrees.
+To rotate them clockwise, enter a positive value; for counterclockwise rotation, input a negative number.

-## Correct Image Alignment
+## `Correct Image Orientation`

-Correct any skewness in images to ensure they are vertically and horizontally aligned.
-This adjustment is crucial for effective OCR processing, as the OCR engine, Tesseract, can only handle deviations of up to 5 degrees.
+This operation adjusts the alignment of an image so that it is properly upright and aligned at right angles.
+This adjustment is especially crucial for OCR operations, as Tesseract can only handle image skewness of up to 5 degrees.

-## Adjust Image Size
+## `Adjust Image Size`

-Resize the pages within an `OcrInput` in a proportional manner, maintaining the aspect ratio of the images.
+This function adjusts the size of `OcrInput` pages while maintaining their proportional dimensions.